xenial-io/Xenial.Blog/_posts/2018-03-31-baking-your-app-using-csharp-with-cake.md

 tools\cake\cake.exe build.cake -target=%*
 ```

-The first line will download the latest version of nuget.
+The first line will download the latest version of nuget, if it does not exist, and install the packages without version.
 Why the latest?
 Cause I 100% trust the nuget team not to break stuff. ;)
 The second line will launch the build tool with a file called `build.cake` and passes all params to the target param (so we can use parameters in the build script).

 ## Build-Script